shivannis/xandr-docs-public/xandr-docs/articles/invest/advanced-frequency-management.md

 ---
-title: Manage Ad Visibility with Advanced Frequency Management
+title: Microsoft Invest - Advanced Frequency Management
 description: In this article, learn how Advanced Frequency Management (AFM) is an innovative advertising technique that allows advertisers to control the number of times a specific ad is shown to a particular audience, ensuring a more targeted and balanced ad exposure.
 ---